carlosperezcavero/carlosperezcavero.github.io/_pages/about.md

   - /about.html
 ---

-I am a MRes/Phd student in Economics at the [London School of Economics and Political Science](https://www.lse.ac.uk/economics) (LSE).
-Before joining LSE, I worked as a Pre-doctoral Research Fellow in the [Vancouver School of Economics at UBC](https://economics.ubc.ca/) where I also completed a MA in Economics.
+I am a Ph.D. student in Economics at the [London School of Economics and Political Science](https://www.lse.ac.uk/economics/people/research-students/carlos-p%C3%A9rez-cavero) (LSE).
+Before joining LSE, I worked as a Pre-doctoral Research Fellow at the [Vancouver School of Economics at UBC](https://economics.ubc.ca/).
+I also completed a MA in Economics.
 I received my BA in Economics from the [Pontificia Universidad Católica del Perú](https://www.pucp.edu.pe/).

-My research focuses on the role of institutions on environmental outcomes and development.
+My research focuses on the role of (formal and informal) institutions in development and the environment.
+I am currently (actively) working on five research projects on the following topics/questions:

-I am currently (actively) working on four research projects asking the following questions, respectively: (i) what is the link between land reforms and industry in developing countries?, (ii) how do changes in contracts affect the efficacy of payment for environmental services, (iii) how environmental regulations in a country have environmental consequences in a different country, (iv) what are the unintended consequences of green technology around the world.
-The latest two projects are part of a broader research agenda on how to design an optimal pollution tax in the context of international trade and multinationals-multi plants firms.
+(i) how centralized policies relate to industry formation in developing countries;
+(ii) Contracts, adverse selection, and efficacy of Payment for Ecosystem Services;
+(iii) International spillovers and unintended consequences of environmental policies and green technology;
+(iv) Environmental policies, pollution and production relocation, and green innovation.

 You can find my CV [here](https://www.dropbox.com/s/610y6gj85c59lfj/CV_short.pdf?dl=0), and reach me at: C.A.Perez-Cavero@lse.ac.uk.